monkeylearn/monkeylearn-python/README.md

 ------

-Before making requests to the API you need to create an instance of the MonkeyLearn client, using your [account API Key](https://app.monkeylearn.com/main/my-account/tab/api-keys/):
+Before making requests to the API, you need to create an instance of the MonkeyLearn client.
+You will have to use your [account API Key](https://app.monkeylearn.com/main/my-account/tab/api-keys/):

 ```python
 from monkeylearn import MonkeyLearn